kalpanasingh/rat-tools/FitCoordination/SimpleEnergy/README.md

 -------------------------

 2) batch method, which needs to be invoked differently from the standard method:
-- copy this entire folder to a location with around 5GB of free disk-space
-- navigate into this new folder, and run the command:
+- in this folder, run the command:

     python ProduceData.py [options]